 No doubt, business owners plan their schedules based on their appointment bookings.
 They also take time to prepare for each appointment to give clients the best experience.

 So nothing irritates business owners more than when an appointment does not show up.
-No-shows and cancelled appointments rob business owners of their valuable time.
+No-shows and canceled appointments rob business owners of their valuable time.
 And they mean lost revenue.

-How can businesses reduce no-shows and cancelled appointments?
+How can businesses reduce no-shows and canceled appointments?
 This article will discuss some strategies to tackle this problem.

-What are some practical steps that you can implement?
+What are some practical steps that you can implement to avoid missed appointments?

 Set Up Automatic Reminders